 To maintain a power output, you can change gears on your bike to make pedaling more or less difficult.

-You may need to change gears on your bike trainer as well to get sufficient resistance.
+You may need to change gears on your bike trainer to get sufficient resistance.
 This is beneficial when you train sprints, for example.

 Smart Non-Interactive Trainer